Last Updated on March 6, 2021 by

 Numerous causes weaken and result in weak or low skin barrier are the following:

-1. Internal Causes: The ability to synthesize lipids and natural oils are decreased due to age.
+1. Internal Causes: The ability to synthesize lipids and natural oils is decreased due to age.
 These oils and lipids are the strength to hold protein and skin cells together.
 Besides, the skin becomes naturally flaky and dry.

 2. External Causes: Washing with harsh chemicals and hot water excessively.
 It decreases the natural lipids of the skin.
 Besides, pollution, sunburn, skin disorders like eczema break the skin.

-Hence, when the outer layer or your skin barrier is poor and weak, the chemicals, irritants, allergens, viruses, and bacterias penetrate and access the skin.
+Hence, when the outer layer or your skin barrier is poor and weak, chemicals, irritants, allergens, viruses, and bacterias penetrate and access the skin.
 It then results in irritation and inflammation, resulting in a burning sensation, stinging skin redness skin after applying lotion.

 Ingredients Of Lotion.